 d.
 The JRP will convene as needed to review cases.
 JRP hearings are closed to the public, except for members of the student’s family and any advocate appointed by the student.
 The student and advocate may confer privately during the hearing; however, only the student is permitted to address the JRP.
 The student must respond to all inquiries from the JRP.

-A JRP is convened and chaired by a JRP Chair at the request of a Regional Executive Dean of Student Services.
+A JRP is convened and chaired by a JRP Chair at the request of a Regional Executive Dean of Student Affairs.

 b.
 Instructional Faculty representative (Dean, Department Chair, Full/Time Faculty, Adjunct Faculty) (Voting member)

 2. Student notification: The JRP Chair will notify the student in writing of the JRP hearing date.
 The notification should:

 a.
 Direct the student to appear at the date, time, and place specified in the letter.

 b.
 State the charges against the student.

 c.
 Outline which parameters form the basis of the appeal.